 Other deadlines are set out in the documentation made available to the artists admitted to participate to the forthcoming edition of the Florence Biennale.

 The Florence Biennale accepts all the techniques, currents and artistic tendencies.
-At present the art categories (listed in alphabetical order) are: Ceramic Art, Digital Art, Drawing Calligraphy and Print, Installation Art, Jewellery Art, Mixed Media, Performance Art, Painting, Sculpture, Photography, Textile & Fiber Art, and Video Art.
+At present the art categories (listed in alphabetical order) are: Ceramic Art, New Media Art, Drawing Calligraphy and Print, Installation Art, Jewellery Art, Mixed Media, Performance Art, Painting, Sculpture, Photography, Textile & Fiber Art, and Video Art.

 A brief definition of each category is set out in the documentation provided to the artists admitted to participate in the Florence Biennale (Form A).